jericson/edit_podcast.rb/README.md

 `--exec` option.
 The audio filters are documented in the [FFmpeg Filters Documentation](http://ffmpeg.org/ffmpeg-filters.html).

+First, we remove "impulsive noise" from each channel.
+That is to say, get rid of any clicks or pops:

+    [0] adeclick [declicked_0];

-First, each speaker's channel is normalized for loudness:
+Next, we (optionally) normalize each channel for loudness:

-    [0] loudnorm=i=-19:lra=6:tp=-1.5 [input_0];
+    [declicked_0] loudnorm=i=-19:lra=6:tp=-1.5 [input_0];

 I got the constants from
 [this article](https://theaudacitytopodcast.com/why-and-how-your-podcast-needs-loudness-normalization-tap307/),
 which also does a great job of explaining the purpose of this step and giving reasons for each constant.
-In the future, I might make these command line options, but the defaults seem to be working for now.
+These constants can be controlled with command-line options.

+Per-channel loudness normalization is optional because it only matters if the channel volumes are substantially different.
+In at least one case, I found it introduced distortion when a track has a long section of silence.
+It's also one of the most time-consuming step.

 Now that each individual file has the same loudness, we mix them together into a single audio source: